heroku/cnb-builder-images/README.md

 [![CI](https://github.com/heroku/cnb-builder-images/actions/workflows/build-test-publish.yml/badge.svg)](https://github.com/heroku/cnb-builder-images/actions/workflows/build-test-publish.yml)

-This repository is responsible for building and publishing [Cloud Native Buildpacks](https://buildpacks.io) builders that enable Heroku-like builds with the [`pack`](https://github.com/buildpacks/pack) command.
+This repository is responsible for building and publishing [Cloud Native Buildpacks (CNB)](https://buildpacks.io) builders that enable Heroku-like builds with the [`pack`](https://github.com/buildpacks/pack) command.

 The builder images use Heroku's [stack images](https://github.com/heroku/stack-images) as their base.
+To better understand the relationship between these images and the [CNB concepts](https://buildpacks.io/docs/concepts/#what-is-a-builder), see the [Image Hierarchy](assets/Heroku%2022%20Stack%20Image%20Hierarchy.png) using the Heroku 22 family as an example.

 | Builder Image                                       | Base Image                                  | Status      |
 |-----------------------------------------------------|---------------------------------------------|-------------|